RickGelhausen/uORF-Tools_ReadTheDocs/docs/source/example-workflow.rst

     qsub torque.sh

 Using any of the presented methods, this will run the workflow on our dataset and create the desired output files.

+Report
+******

 Once the workflow has finished, we can request an automatically generated *report.html* file using the following command:

 .. code-block:: bash